irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## Installation Requirement
 The proposed method is coded in Python 3.7.6
 In order to run the model, a number of packages need to be installed.
-Here are the list of the package  version that I used to run all my simulations
+Here are the list of the package  version that we used to run all the experiments

 * EMD-signal 0.2.10
 * pandas 0.25.3